Dragon Quest XI: Plot

 The game is set in the world of Erdrea and begins as the kingdom of Dundrasil is invaded and destroyed by an army of monsters.
 The protagonist, an infant during the attack, survives and is found floating down a river by an old man named Chalky in the village of Cobblestone.
 The protagonist is adopted by Chalky's daughter Amber and raised in the village.
 After the protagonist's coming-of-age ceremony, Amber reveals the truth to him about his birth and adoption and sends him to meet King Carnelian of Heliodor.
 However, the king accuses him of being an evil entity and throws him into the dungeons.

-Imprisoned, the protagonist meets a thief named Erik who reveals that he was sent to meet him, as the mark on his hand is proof that he is the Luminary, a legendary hero chosen by the world tree Yggdrasil to save Erdrea from evil.
+Imprisoned, the protagonist meets a thief named Erik, who reveals that he was sent to meet him, as the mark on his hand is proof that he is the Luminary, a legendary hero chosen by the world tree Yggdrasil to save Erdrea from evil.
 The pair escape and evade capture, later joined by two mages: Veronica, who is trapped in a child's body due to a curse, and her twin sister, Serena.
-On their quest to help the Luminary reach Yggdrasil, they gain three other companions: Sylvando, a traveling entertainer, Jade, the exiled princess of Heliodor who helped the infant protagonist escape during the attack of Dundrasil, and Rab, the former king of Dundrasil and the protagonist's grandfather.
+On their quest to help the Luminary reach Yggdrasil, they gain three other companions: Sylvando, a traveling entertainer, Jade, the exiled princess of Heliodor who helped the infant protagonist escape during the attack on Dundrasil, and Rab, the former king of Dundrasil and the protagonist's grandfather.

 The party eventually arrives at the heart of Yggdrasil, which contains the Sword of Light, the Luminary's destined weapon.
 However, just as the Luminary is about to take it, he and the party are intercepted by Carnelian and his retainers Jasper and Hendrik.
-It is revealed that Carnelian was possessed by an evil sorcerer known as Mordegon, also was responsible for Dundrasil's destruction, and Jasper is Mordegon's agent.
-The two subdue Hendrik and the Luminary's party, with Mordegon taking the Sword of Light, corrupting it into the Sword of Shadows, and absorbing the heart of Yggdrasil, destroying the tree and plunging the world into an age of darkness.
+It is revealed that Carnelian was possessed by an evil sorcerer known as Mordegon, who was also responsible for Dundrasil's destruction, and Jasper is Mordegon's agent.
+The two subdue Hendrik and the Luminary's party, with Mordegon stealing the Luminary's power and the Sword of Light, corrupting it into the Sword of Shadows in the process, and absorbing the heart of Yggdrasil, destroying the tree and plunging the world into an age of darkness.